au-ts/camkes_to_microkit_guide/guide.md

 }
 ```

-A mostly equivalent seL4CP system of this CAmkES system may look like this:
+A mostly equivalent Microkit system of this CAmkES system may look like this:

 ```xml {#cp-overview}
 <?xml version="1.0" encoding="UTF-8"?>